Circular orders: topology and continuous actions: Introduction

 \section{Introduction}

 The concept of a circular (or cyclic) order has deep historical roots, with its axiomatic foundations established by E. V. Huntington \cite{Hunt16, Hunt24} and independently introduced by E. \v{C}ech \cite{Cech}.
+There are several geometric roots of circular orders \cite{Struve}.

-By contrast, the \emph{topological} theory of abstract circularly ordered sets—sets equipped with a ternary relation (Definition~\ref{newC})—has been comparatively underdeveloped; a notable exception is Kok's 1973 monograph \cite{Kok}.
+By contrast, the \textit{topological} theory of abstract circularly ordered sets equipped with a ternary relation (Definition~\ref{newC}) has remained comparatively underdeveloped; an important early contribution is H. Kok’s 1973 monograph \cite{Kok}.
 For many years, topological and dynamical applications focused primarily on the standard circle $\T$ and its orientation-preserving homeomorphisms.
 This gap has become an obstacle in some recent works in topological dynamics \cite{GM-c, GM-tLN, GM-UltraHom21, GM-TC, Me-OrdSem}, where circular order topologies arise naturally.
-In joint works with Eli Glasner, circularly ordered compact $G$-systems (Definition \ref{d:c-ordG-sp}) were shown to have low dynamical complexity (tameness in the sense of K{\"o}hler \cite{Ko}).
-These applications motivate a complete, rigorous, and self-contained foundational treatment of circularly ordered topological spaces (COTS) and their generalizations.
+In joint works with Eli Glasner, circularly ordered compact $G$-systems (Definition \ref{d:c-ordG-sp}) were shown to have low dynamical complexity.
+Namely they are tame (see Section \ref{s:tame} for the definitions and properties).
+These applications motivate a complete, self-contained treatment of circularly ordered topological spaces (COTS) and their generalizations.
 We also believe that the topological theory of circular orders has its own significance in many other research directions.

-There is a natural powerful ``bridge" connecting the theory of circular orders ($\COTS$) to the well studied theory of linear order topologies ($\LOTS$) \cite{Nach, Eng89, CR-b, Kok}.
+There is a natural ``bridge" connecting circularly ordered topological spaces ($\COTS$) to the well-studied theory of linearly ordered topological spaces ($\LOTS$) \cite{Nach, Eng89, CR-b, Kok}.
 The main mechanism for this bridge is the \textbf{split space} construction, which is detailed systematically in Section \ref{s:split}.

-However, one of the justifications for a separate $\COTS$ theory lies precisely where this analogy breaks down.
-In topological dynamics, the dynamical picture is much more complex.
-This paper emphasizes a critical divergence: for compact minimal $G$-systems, linear orderability is a profound restriction, forcing the system to be trivial (i.e., a $G$-fixed point, a singleton) \cite{Ellis, GM-c}.
-In contrast, circularly ordered compact $G$-spaces admit ``quite complicated objects."
-Among important examples are the Sturmian-type minimal $\Z^k$-systems, which are familiar in symbolic dynamics and are naturally circularly ordered \cite{GM-c, GM-tLN}.
-This sharp contrast demonstrates that a complete $\COTS$ theory is not just a generalization of $\LOTS$ theory, but a necessary and distinct field of study.